brainfuljs/brainful/docs/blog/2025-04-22/index.md

 To enable injecting custom caching settings into the `HttpCache` service, we define a special `Angular` token `TOKEN_HTTP_CACHE_CONFIG`.
-This token will be used to inject the configuration via Dependency Injection
+This token will be used to inject the configuration via Dependency Injection.

 ```ts title="src/core/http/token.ts"
 export const TOKEN_HTTP_CACHE_CONFIG = new InjectionToken<HttpCacheConfig>(